tylerharter/cs301-projects/fall18/p10/stage2.md

 the above criteria.
 The countries should be listed in the *ascending* order of population.

-*Hint*: `pd.read_sql(query, conn)` executes a SQL query on the database connection object conn and returns the result as a pandas dataframe.
+*Hint*: `pd.read_sql(query, conn)` executes a SQL query on the database connection object conn and returns the result as a pandas DataFrame.
 You may use this function to write and execute the SQL queries by replacing the `query` with the appropriate SQL query.